When a new utility promises to guide customers to carbon-free electricity, should its guidance come under review?

 As part of standard service, create and provide an interactive carbon calculator that gives insights on carbon reduction for each household and business.
 This should be supported by experts who can advise customers on further reductions and things to watch.
 This will engage the consumers and encourage them to become part of the NetZero vision.
 It can leverage the capabilities of OCNZ by analyzing consumer behavior and usage data to achieve this.

-As more people are buying electric cars, customers should get to play an active role in supporting a low-carbon energy system by providing demand-side flexibility, for example by charging up EV batteries off-peak when grid capacity and renewable generation is plentiful.
-Current offerings lack flexibility and transparency in this space.
+As more people are buying electric cars, customers should get to play an active role in supporting a low-carbon energy system by providing demand-side flexibility, for example by charging up EV batteries off-peak when grid capacity and renewable generation is plentiful. offerings lack flexibility and transparency in this space.

 In order to educate and attract customers, Octopus should create interactive videos to clearly explain its offerings, benefits and implications.
 In its recent pledge in COP26, it plans to create £4 billion of global people-led renewable energy projects by 2030.
 The initiative aims to attract both institutional and retail investors to grow green energy projects at scale.
-This can help identify the passionate clean energy adopters in its customer base and create forums (like solarised campaigns in US), then empower them to increase community adoption of clean energy.
-They should also be incentivised to do so. (through green points for every transition and then using them to discount energy bills).
+This can help identify the passionate clean energy adopters in its customer base and create forums (like solarised campaigns in the United States), then empower them to increase community adoption of clean energy.
+They should also be incentivized to do so. (through green points for every transition and then using them to discount energy bills).
 An appropriate financial policy can be formulated on this.
 Indeed, these tactics can work for any utility or large retailer.

 Once implemented, the above recommendation will help Octopus Energy to transition existing customers to clean energy while attracting new customers.
 These tools and findings can be shared with wider businesses and governments to accelerate Paris Agreement commitments.